mkoslacz/MoviperShowcase/README.md

 # [Moviper](https://github.com/mkoslacz/Moviper) Showcase

 This is a sample app in [Kotlin](https://kotlinlang.org/) created during the writing the series of blog posts showcasing the usage of [Moviper - A Mosby based VIPER library for Android](https://github.com/mkoslacz/Moviper).
-For more info refer to [the mentioned blog series](http://mateuszkoslacz.com).
+For more info refer to [the first blog post about Moviper](http://mateuszkoslacz.com/moviper-the-android-viper-library/).

 ## License
 ```